 Send your submissions, as well as any questions, to: email@example.com

 with the subject line: Nordic Energy Challenge

-The jury will consist of highly qualified representatives from Nordic Energy Research and from the Nordic energy community.
-The jury will assess the submitted proposals and select the most relevant, complete, comprehensive and innovative contributions.
+The jury will consists of highly qualified representatives from Nordic Energy Research and from the Nordic energy community, who will assess the submitted proposals and select the most relevant, complete, comprehensive and innovative contributions.